The best survey tools make it easier to collect and manage customer research for business insights.

 There may also be better ways in which to handle customers, or learn further interests to potentially cross-sell into.
 All of which is moot if you don't have a way to properly gauge and measure what customers want.

-Forms and survey tools are one way in which to do this, and while some CRM systems may have feedback options built into them, they aren't always configurable or contain bias that makes it difficult for a customer to provide the feedback they want to give.
+Forms and survey tools are one way in which to do this, and while some CRM software may have feedback options built into them, they aren't always configurable or contain bias that makes it difficult for a customer to provide the feedback they want to give.
+Similar applies with simple email questionnaires.

 Here then are the best in survey tools, that allow you to reach out to your customers and improve your understanding not just of what they want, but how to deliver a better business experience to them.